 - Solid Support – No phone line but a great reputation for service.

 Software and Games

-Prospect Hall have a good balance of 4 different game providers giving the casino a wide appeal, but one or two other familiar faces would be welcome.
-The casino features popular titles from big developers such as NetEnt and Playtech, while games from smaller providers Ash Gaming and Play'N GO are also on display.
-The bulk of what's on offer comes from NetEnt and Play'N Go with the other two developers making up the numbers.
+Prospect Hall have a good balance of 5 different game providers giving the casino a wide appeal, but one or two other familiar faces would be welcome.
+The casino features popular titles from big developers such as NetEnt and Blueprint, while games from smaller providers like Eyecon are also on display.
+The bulk of what’s on offer comes from NetEnt, Pragmatic Play and Play’N Go with the other two developers making up the numbers.

 Prospect Hall’s Live games are all provided by NetEnt, who are owned by Evolution Gaming.
 This means you get a full catalogue of live titles and each game has an easy to use interface, seamless graphics, HD interface, and features such as portrait mode.

 The Live Casino is good for a bit of immersion or if you like to chat as you play.
 You can interact with the dealers themselves who will go to every effort to make you feel welcome, or with other players via the chat box.
 The interface is also interactive so you can see stats/history etc, as well as other tables in the distance which you can move between with a single click.

 There is every variation of roulette and blackjack with several tables depending on your stake requirements, with a total of around 30 live games available.